A Scenario — 2026 to 2035

 India receives preferential API access to OpenMind models.
 Priority compute allocation during non-peak hours.
 A joint research center in Hyderabad — staffed largely by Indian researchers building American intellectual property on American infrastructure.
 In exchange: India agrees to data localisation carve-outs for American firms, alignment with US AI governance standards, and a pledge not to subsidise "competing" Indian foundational model efforts classified as creating "market distortions."

-By 2031, every country bordering India except Bhutan is running Chinese-built AI infrastructure at the state level.
+Every country bordering India except Bhutan now runs Chinese-built AI infrastructure at the state level.
 DragonMind's governance AI — processing judicial recommendations, social credit inputs, and predictive policing models — operates in Dhaka, Islamabad, Kathmandu, and Naypyidaw.
 The Colombo Port City, financed by Chinese capital and governed by Chinese-standard smart city systems, has become a data node with direct pipelines to Beijing.

 India's intelligence services flag the architectural implication: any future regional crisis will involve adversaries with AI systems that have been trained on decades of South Asian data, in languages India's own AI systems still struggle to parse fluently.
 India is now fighting a potential war with tools its adversaries helped design.